 Whilst across Tayside we have been making progress in our respective areas, evidence suggests there is more we can do.
 The desire to drive that improvement has led to the development of our Tayside Collaborative.

-The clear focus of our Collaborative is to secure improved outcomes for all of Tayside’s children and young people.
+The clear focus of our TRIC is to secure improved outcomes for all of Tayside’s children and young people.
 It also reflects a commitment to the national approach, ‘Getting it Right for Every Child’ (GIRFEC) addressing the whole system to improve outcomes and tackle inequality.

 - build the collective capacity and resilience of services